 How did you get into nude photography:

 It sounds weird to say, but it almost seemed like a natural progression.
-Some of my fellow photographer friends naturally progressed down the Weddings and Family Portraits route.
-I, however, started shooting sports like Motocross and Brand Hatch racing, and then tried my hand at some nude/glamour type modelling.
-Weddings and Family Portraits go hand in hand.
+Some of my fellow photographer friends went down the Weddings and Family Portraits route, or the route where they could generate income.
+I, however, started shooting sports like Motocross and racing at Brand Hatch.
+It wasn’t until I mentioned to Ashley, a woman who I had met through work, that I had taken up photography and was contemplating getting into modelling photoshoots, that she offered to be my first model.
+When we met up for the shoot and as the shoot progressed it ended up as a full nude shoot.
+So I thought to myself, Well… Weddings and Family Portraits go hand in hand.
 Cars, Fast Bikes and Naked Woman go hand in hand.
 Don’t they? 🤣🤣🤣

-My first ever photoshoot was a friend of mine that I had known through work.
-I mentioned to her that I’ve gotten into photography and she immediately volunteered to model for me.
 After that, I managed to get a couple models from Gumtree to model for me.
-But I really didn’t have a clue.
+But I really didn’t have a clue what I was doing.

 I was shooting in Priority Mode which is practically the same as Auto.
 The camera made all the decisions and when I look back on those images now, I can understand why they weren’t so great.
 High ISO settings, slow shutter speeds etc. Not to mention editing techniques.
 I literally didn’t have and idea what I was doing.